The Wisconsin Frog and Toad Survey (WFTS) is a citizen-based monitoring program coordinated by the

 Wisconsin Department of Natural Resources (WDNR),

 Amphibian Monitoring Program (NAAMP).

-The primary purpose of the WFTS is to determine the status, distribution, and long-term population trends of Wisconsin's twelve frog species.
+The primary purpose of the WFTS is to determine the status, distribution, and long-term population trends of Wisconsin's twelve frog and toad species.
 The WFTS was initiated in 1981 in response to known and suspected declines in several Wisconsin species, particularly northern leopard frogs (Lithobates pipiens), Blanchard's cricket frogs (Acris crepitans), pickerel frogs (Lithobates palustris), and bullfrogs (Lithobates catesbeianus).
 The WFTS began annual statewide surveys in 1984 and is now one of the longest running amphibian monitoring projects in North America.